dossma/Telegram-Batch-Downloader/README.md

 It is also useful as the channel, or the app itself, may shut down at any time and its content would be lost.

+If you use telegram a lot, you may know many channels which are cool.
+So you can list all channels you want to download and set filtering options for each.

 ## Scope
 The program is targeted for channels or groups which provide media such as documents, audio files, videos or pictures.